Low Back Pain

 • Emphasize active self-management, graded activity, and psychologically informed care; avoid escalating to long-term opioids.

-Diagnostic imaging7,10,11: Not routinely indicated for acute or recurring low back pain in the absence of serious pathology.
+Diagnostic imaging7,10,11: Not routinely indicated for acute or recurring low back pain in the absence of serious pathology (red flags).
 Imaging is most useful when results will change management (e.g., serious pathology suspected or candidate for surgery/intervention after an adequate trial of conservative care).
 Refer to serious pathology (red flags) for details.

 • Pain is adequately managed so the patient can tolerate treatment